What is anorectal physiology studies?

 The second part of the test is an endoanal ultrasound scan.
 This takes an ultrasound image of the anal muscles.
 A tube, about 2cm in diameter is inserted a few centimetres into the back passage.

 The whole process will take approximately one hour.

-When the test is complete, the Physiologist will talk you through the results.
-The report will then be finalised and sent to your referring doctor who will then decide on the next steps.
+The report is usually finalised within a week and sent to your referring doctor who will then decide on the next steps.
 These may be further tests or discussion at our Pelvic Floor Multi-Disciplinary Team meeting.
 You will receive a copy of your results in the post.
 If you have any questions at the time of your appointment, please feel free to ask the member of staff performing your test.